May 20, 2022 Divorce

 While there are standardized guidelines in place for child support, if the situation merits it, the court – in its vast discretion – can deviate from these guidelines.
 In fact, this isn’t uncommon.

 Colorado courts implement what is known as an income shares model in the calculation of child support payments.
-This entails calculating the amount that you would have spent to support your shared child if you’d remained married and then splitting the amount in accordance with you and your soon-to-be ex’s respective incomes.
+This entails calculating the amount that you would have spent to support your shared child if you’d remained married and then splitting the amount in accordance with your and your soon-to-be ex’s respective incomes.
 This calculation process is based on both your adjusted gross incomes (AGI), but this AGI is very likely to be different than the one that shows up on your annual taxes (again, it’s complicated).
 This calculation process is a laborious process with plenty of room for ambiguity and error, and working closely with an experienced child support attorney is strongly advised.

 Child support issues are not limited to the child support you are awarded in a divorce.
 Instead, child support attorneys deal with myriad issues, including:

 You may have been awarded child support when your children were quite young, but over the years, their needs might naturally change.
 Further, you and your children’s other parent’s finances have likely evolved in the interim.
-If you can demonstrate that the financial change is substantial and ongoing (not temporary) – if it would amount to a 10 percent change in your child support, for example – the court will likely consider your request for child support modification.
+If you can demonstrate that the financial change is substantial and ongoing (not temporary) – if it would amount to a 10 percent change in your child support, for example – the court will likely consider your request for a child support modification.

 Receiving the child support to which you are entitled and that you need to provide for your children in the best way that you can, you need the child support to which you are entitled.
-Child support concerns are serious matters, but the Aurora child support lawyers at CNL Law Firm, PLLC, are committed to helping you resolve your issues as effectively and efficiently as possible.
+Child support concerns are serious matters, but the Aurora Child Support Lawyers at CNL Law Firm, PLLC, are committed to helping you resolve your issues as effectively and efficiently as possible.
 Our legal team has extensive experience helping clients like you successfully resolve their child support concerns, so please don’t hesitate to contact us online or call us at (720) 370-2171 for more information today.

 CNL Law Firm, PLLC focuses on helping families regain peace of mind during legal circumstances.